 How are Gantt charts used in project management?

-Project managers use Gantt charts for three main reasons:
+While there are many examples of Gantt charts, project managers use data from Gantt charts for three main reasons:

 Gantt charts visualize the building blocks of a project and organize it into smaller, more manageable tasks.
-The resulting small tasks are scheduled on the Gantt chart's timeline, along with dependencies between tasks, assignees, and milestones.
+The resulting small tasks are scheduled on the same page as the Gantt chart's timeline, along with dependencies between tasks, assignees, and milestones.

-Gantt charts can be employed to keep an eye on the logistics of a project.
-Task dependencies ensure that a new task can only start once another task is completed.
-If a task is delayed (it happens to the best of us), then dependent issues are automatically rescheduled.
-This can be especially useful when planning in a multi-team environment.
+Gantt charts can be employed to evaluate the logistical aspects of a project schedule.
+Task dependencies ensure that a new task can start only after completing the preceding task.
+If a task is delayed, the system automatically reschedules dependent issues.
+This can be especially useful when planning project tasks in a multi-team environment.

-As teams log time towards issues in your plan, you can monitor the health of your projects and make adjustments as necessary.
-Your Gantt chart can include release dates, milestones, or other important metrics to track your project’s progress.
+As teams log time towards issues in their plan, project managers can monitor the health of projects and make adjustments as necessary.
+Gantt charts can include release dates, milestones, and other important metrics to better track progress across teams and companies.

-There are two main reasons why Gantt charts are loved throughout the project management world.
-They make it easier to create complicated plans, especially those that involve multiple teams and changing deadlines.
-Gantt charts help teams to plan work around deadlines and properly allocate resources.
+There are two main reasons teams use Gantt charts throughout the project management world.
+They make it easier to create complicated project management plans, especially involving multiple teams and changing deadlines.
+In short, Gantt charts help teams plan work around deadlines and properly allocate resources.

-Projects planners also use Gantt charts to maintain a bird’s eye view of projects.
-They depict, among other things, the relationship between the start and end dates of tasks, milestones, and dependent tasks.
+Project managers also use Gantt charts to maintain a bird’s-eye view of projects.
+They depict the relationship between the start and end dates of individual tasks, milestones, and dependent tasks.
 Modern Gantt chart programs such as Jira Software with Roadmaps and Advanced Roadmaps synthesize information and illustrate how choices impact deadlines.